 By the end of the course students will be able to:

 - State a research problem, question, or issue.

-- Determine information requirements in various disciplines for the research question,
+- Determine information requirements in various disciplines for the research question, problems, or issue.

-- Use the World Wide Web to locate and retrieve information relevant to his or her
+- Use the World Wide Web to locate and retrieve information relevant to his or her research topic.

 - Analyze and evaluate information.